 Teach about Environmental Justice

-The weather presents a particular danger during the Paralympics, because some athletes’ disabilities put them at greater risk of health complications from the heat.
+The weather presents a particular danger during the Paralympics because some athletes’ disabilities put them at greater risk of health complications from the heat.
 “Athletes with a spinal cord injury are unable to thermoregulate efficiently below their lesion, with sweating and consequently evaporative heat loss impossible,” the British Association for Sustainable Sport (BASIS) states in “Rings of Fire,” a report on how heat could impact the games.
 The report goes on to say that people with prosthetic limbs often suffer from skin problems that high temperatures can exacerbate and that heat can cause a range of issues for people with neurological conditions.
 What’s more, these risks are not contained to the moment of competition.
-Support staff must “consider the impact on Paralympic athletes, not only during performance, but whilst living and thriving in the environment for the duration of the time that they are in the country,” BASIS urges.
+Support staff must “consider the impact on Paralympic athletes, not only during the performance but whilst living and thriving in the environment for the duration of the time they are in the country,” BASIS urges.

-"You have to figure out different ways to cool yourself,” said American handcyclist Ryan Pinney.
+"You have to figure out different ways to cool yourself,” said American hand cyclist Ryan Pinney.
 Pinney’s lower body is unable to produce sweat due to a spinal injury, so he keeps cool by soaking his legs in water before racing.

-StC - Athletics aren’t the only context in which climate change disproportionately harms disabled people.
+StC - Athletics isn’t the only context in which climate change disproportionately harms disabled people.
 This Our Climate Voices interview with community organizer Alexia Leclercq dives into the relationship between climate justice and disability justice.